 Participants “want to be able to have a positive impact on future generations,” said Rios.
 “They are not in it for the money.”

 Jesse Gonzalez, a 42-year-old electrical engineer and former product manager for a voice-mail services company, said he had long considered teaching as an optionbut after losing his job in the tech sector, the opportunity seemed too good to pass up.

 “I had a calling that I’ve done a good job of suppressing most of my life,” said Gonzalez, a Sunday school teacher and avid youth leader.

-Gonzalez, who hopes to become a math instructor, is eager to have the opportunity to teach.
-He believes his real-world technology experience will prove to be an added benefit to students, because it enables him to explain how math and science are applied in everyday situations.
+Gonzalez, who hopes to become a math instructor, believes his real-world technology experience will prove to be an added benefit to students, because it enables him to explain how math and science are applied in everyday situations.

 Despite the potential that exists in this new pool of teaching applicants, Rios cautions that the path to achieving certification can be difficult.

 “The program doesn’t guarantee anyone will become a teacher,” Rios said.
 “We simply are facilitating the process for potential teachers to get their credentials.”

 U.S. Department of Education